 - Is Dairy Free: No milk, no dairy product.
 A big plus for those that are lactose intolerant.
 This though is not exclusive to black coffee as non-dairy milk alternatives can be used.

-- Has Less Calories: Straight black coffee with no sugar has less calories by as much as 42 calories per cup.
+- Has Less Calories: Straight black coffee with no sugar has fewer calories by as much as 42 calories per cup.

 - Enhances The Flavor Of Your Coffee: You get the original taste of the coffee without the influential flavor of milk or sugar or anything else you may add to it.
 It is the raw taste of coffee as it should be.

-Final Thoughts, Frappé-Ing It All Up, How To Drink Black Coffee
+Frappé-Ing It All Up – How To Drink Black Coffee

 How to drink black coffee and get used to the taste of it is something that you can condition yourself to by gradually reducing your milk content by 20% per week until you are ready to go milk free.

-You can take the same steps with sugar also, and before you know it you will be enjoying a well make, well brewed cup of coffee with nothing at all added to it and enjoying the taste.
+You can take the same steps with sugar also, and before you know it you will be enjoying a well-made, black coffee with nothing at all added to it and enjoying the taste.